 The chances of Disease grow in an acidic environment and is less likely in an alkaline environment.
 In an acidic environment, we are making our bodies work much harder, due to lower efficiency.
 This explains why disease can grow in an acidic environment to cause illness.

 A slightly alkaline body is necessary for optimum health.
 Many diseases cannot survive in an alkaline environment.

 You will never achieve optimum health in an acidic environment.

 Also, when the body is in this condition, it will lose much of its ability to rid itself of toxins.
-This will increase the chance of forcing you to rely on antibiotics and expose you to greater risk of nightmarish “superbugs” (a strain of bacteria that has become resistant to antibiotic drugs).
+This will increase the chance of forcing you to rely on antibiotics and expose you to a greater risk of nightmarish “superbugs” (a strain of bacteria that has become resistant to antibiotic drugs).